ast0414/semit/docs/index.md

 We used MNIST as our source domain and K-MNIST as our target domain.
 In other words, our model aims to translate images of Kannada numerals to ones that look like typical Arabic numerals for domain adaptation.

 #### Amount of Supervision
 Assuming that a well-studied source domain dataset is available, we use the complete MNIST dataset with all labels.
-We also do experiments with several possible scenarios regarding the target domain dataset.
+On the other hand, we do experiments with several possible scenarios regarding the target domain dataset.
 Specifically, we compare the classification accuracy of the translated images when we use the K-MNIST training set with no labels, partial labels, and all labels.

 #### Preprocessing
 We use resized 32x32 images for the development convenience which are then normalized to the range of [0, 1] by default.
 Our translator models use shifted and re-scaled data whose range is [-1, 1].